 Type of Panels: The more efficient the solar panel, the more expensive it is.
 In most cases you actually don’t need the most efficient equipment to produce all the electricity that your home needs.
-EnergySage has analyzed testing information, and classified panels into three performance categories, premium, standard and economy.
+EnergySage has analyzed testing information, and classified panels by equipment rating.

 Type of Inverter: There are three main types of inverters; centralized inverters, string inverters, and power optimizers.
 Centralized inverters serve the whole system, while string inverters and power optimizers are attached to each panel in a system.
 String inverters and power optimizers are generally more expensive than centralized inverters.
 Again, think of how efficient of a system you really need.